 On January 31, 2023, in the 118th Congress, Oregon U.S. Senator Merkley, with Oregon U.S. Senator Wyden and California U.S. Senators Feinstein, and Padilla as co-sponsors, reintroduce the Smith River National Recreation Area Expansion Act, S. 162, a measure to expand national wild & scenic river and NRA coverage of the Smith River into the state of Oregon.
-The bill was reported out of Committee (marked up) on May 17.478
+The bill was reported out of Committee (marked up) on May 17.

 On April 10, U.S. Representative Carbajal (D-Santa Barbara) reintroduced his Central Coast Heritage Protection Act, H.R.
 2545.
-479 On May 10, Rep. Judy Chu (D-Monterey Park) reintroduced her now renamed once again San Gabriel Mountains Protection Act, H.R.
+On May 10, Rep. Judy Chu (D-Monterey Park) reintroduced her now renamed once again San Gabriel Mountains Protection Act, H.R.
 3681.
-480 On May 24, Rep. Jared Huffman (D-San Rafael) reintroduced the Northwest California Wilderness, Recreation, and Working Forests Act, H.R.
+On May 24, Rep. Jared Huffman (D-San Rafael) reintroduced the Northwest California Wilderness, Recreation, and Working Forests Act, H.R.
 3700.
-481 On May 31, U.S. Senator Alex Padilla (D-CA) reintroduced his now renamed Public Lands Act, S. 1776, including the provisions of the three House bills.
-482 These House lands and national wild & scenic river bills failed to achieve passage the previous three Congresses.
-Senator Padilla's bill failed to pass the U.S. Senate in the previous Congress, as had Kamala Harris's bills in the previous two Congresses.
+On May 31, U.S. Senator Alex Padilla (D-CA) reintroduced his now renamed Public Lands Act, S. 1776, including the provisions of the three House bills.
+These House lands and national wild & scenic river bills failed to achieve passage the previous three Congresses.
+Senator Padilla's bill failed to pass the U.S. Senate in the previous Congresses.